MISSION

 TRACEY ERBACHER, CO-ARTISTIC DIRECTOR

 Founding member and artistic director Tracey Erbacher (she/her) has a passion for fierce, feminist theater, including re-imaginings of classic texts and the development of new work.
 Credits with Theatre Prometheus include Twelfth Night (2014), The Second Coming of Joan of Arc (2015 Capital Fringe Festival), [all lady] Macbeth (2016), [gay] Cymbeline (2017), and Abortion Road Trip (2017 Capital Fringe Festival).
+She is also co-lead producer of District Fringe, of which she is also a founder.
 She has worked with many DC theaters, including the Shakespeare Theatre Company, Studio Theatre, The Folger Shakespeare Library, and NuSass productions.

 Photo credit: Brian Knapp Photography